Not a prerequisite before support begins. The foundation everything else is built on.

 Participants make the decisions.
 Families and carers are partners.
 Practitioners are collaborators.
 Nobody overrides participant authority.

 Gaming, art, Dungeons and Dragons, Pokemon, movement, and making things are not recreational extras.
-They are the mechanism through which connection, regulation, and skill development happen.
+They are the mechanism through which connection, feeling safe, and skill development happen.

 When something is not working, we look at the environment, the support design, the mismatch.
 Barriers live in systems and structures, not in the people navigating them.